PepiPetrov/Bookland/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# App functionality

+## All books pagе

+Here you will find all books created.
+Links are in color Deep Purple/Amber

+## Details

+Here you will find information about a book, including title, author, description, year of publishing, rating (number from 1 to 10), image, link to buy it from online shop (not required).
+If you have created the book, you will see buttons for editing and deleting the book.

+## Comments

+On each book details after the information about the book, you will find section with comments.
+If you are logged, you wiil see a form for creating comment.
+If you have created comment, you will see buttons for editing and removing it.

+## Edit

+You can access this page only if you are the owner (there is a route guard and backend validation).
+All fields will be filled with information for the book.

+## Search

+You can search by three criteria: title, author and year of publishing.
+Forms for entering keyword are seperated in tabs.

+## Backend

+You can find the backend here: